DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 Navigate to:** ****Care services Journals  Billing journal**

-1. Create a new lumpsum billing journal then click on Lines
+1. Create a new lump sum billing journal then click on Lines
 2. Populate the departure date in the ‘Date’ , ‘Start date’ and ‘End date’ fields, select the customer and the **new** accommodation payment id
 3. Populate the refundable balance in the Rate field
 4. Validate and post the journal

 Navigate to:** ****Care services Journals  Receipt journal**

-1. Create a new lumpsum receipt journal then click on Lines
+1. Create a new lump sum receipt journal then click on Lines
 2. Populate the departure date in the ‘Date’, ‘Start date’ and ‘End date’ fields, select the customer
 3. Click Save and then Settle transactions
 4. Select the invoice to settle by ticking the Mark checkbox